Axway/elasticsearch-docker-beat/README.md

   - /var/run/docker.sock:/var/run/docker.sock
   - [your configuration file full path]:/etc/beatconf/dbeat.yml
 ```
-the third line define the link between your conffile on the host and the conffile used by dbeat:
+the third line defines the link between your conffile on the host and the conffile used by dbeat:

 for instance: